neelabhpaul/Machine/README.md

-Data Visualisation using the python package matplotlib on a Kaggle dataset of Ramen-ratings.
+Data Visualization using the python package matplotlib on a Kaggle dataset of Ramen-ratings.